What is Terminal Value Formula?

 - Exit Multiple Growth Method

-- No growth perpetual model
+- No Growth Perpetuity model

 #1 – Perpetuity Growth Method

-Perpetual Growth Method is also known as the Gordon Growth Perpetual Model, This is the most preferred method.
-In this method, the assumption is made that the growth of the company will continue and return on capital will be more than the cost of capital.
+Perpetual Growth Method is also known as the Gordon Growth Perpetual ModelGordon Growth Perpetual ModelGordon Growth Model is a Dividend Discount Model variant used for stock price calculation as per the Net Present Value (NPV) of its future dividends. .
+This is the most preferred method.
+In this method, the assumption is made that the growth of the company will continue, and return on capital will be more than the cost of capital.

 FCFF6 can be written as, FCFF6 = FCFF5 * (1 + Growth Rate)